Hitomi Miyauchi

 Hitomi Miyauchi (宮内ひとみ, Hitomi Miyaūchi), is a Japanese gravure idol and actress who won "Miss Magazine 2008".
-In November 2024, she announced her departure from her agency Sweet Power and that she would continue her career under her real name.
+Formerly known by the stage name Nanami Sakuraba, she announced in November 2024 that she would be leaving Sweet Power and continuing her career under her real name.

 Personal life

-Sakuraba is the middle of three children; she has one older sister and one younger brother.
-On September 1, 2023, Sakuraba's agency announced her marriage to her non-celebrity husband.
+Miyauchi is the middle of three children; she has one older sister and one younger brother.
+On September 1, 2023, Miyauchi's agency announced her marriage to her non-celebrity husband.